Skip to Content

 Risk-Management:

-This course is catered for health and safety coordinators and senior management involved in managing health and safety.
-The aim of the course is to enable management to develop strategic health and safety risk registers and risk management plans for the management of health and safety within Schools and Directorates.
+This course is designed for Health and Safety Co-ordinators and Senior Management who are involved in managing health and safety.
+The aim of the course is to enable Management to develop strategic health and safety risk registers and risk management plans for the management of health and safety within Schools and Directorates.
 The course covers Strategic Risk Assessment, Health and Safety Risk Registers, Risk Management Plans, Assessment of Risk Control and Review of Risk-Management.

 The Safe Transport of Class 6.2 Materials by Air:

 This course will provide staff with the skills and knowledge required to correctly prepare shipments of Class 6.2 materials for transport by air.
-The aim of the course is to ensure that staff can locate key information from all sections of the IATA Dangerous Goods Regulations, classification of Category A, Category B infectious substances, patient specimens and exempt shipments and correctly package, mark and label a consignment in compliance with the IATA Regulations.
+The aim of the course is to ensure that staff can locate key information from all sections of the IATA Dangerous Goods Regulations and can classify Category A and Category B infectious substances, patient specimens and exempt shipments.
+Staff will also need to be able to correctly package, mark and label a consignment in compliance with the IATA Regulations.

 Work at Height: